Key takeaways

 How to compare quick emergency loans

-When you’re in urgent need of cash, finding the best same day loans can make a significant difference.
+When you’re in urgent need of cash, finding the best loan funded within one business days can make a significant difference.
 How do you find the best emergency loans?
 By comparing offers.
 Comparing and contrasting offers helps you make an informed decision.

-When you’re evaluating personal loan options for bad credit, it’s helpful to know basic terminology.
+When you’re evaluating , it’s helpful to know basic terminology.
 Let’s go over some loan terms so that you can have a better understanding of what your emergency loan entails.

 Annual Percentage Rate (APR): The total cost of borrowing includes both the interest rate and fees.

 Origination fee: An upfront fee that the financial institution deducts from the loan funds.
-They are common in bad credit loans and personal loans from online lenders.
+They are common in loans for borrowers with low credit scores and personal loans from online lenders.

 Prepayment penalty: The fee the lender charges if you repay the money early.